Regulated Stormwater- MS4 Permittees

-All municipalities with Municipal Separate Storm Sewer Systems (MS4s) permits from the Colorado Department of Public Health and Environment (CDPHE) in the watershed have adopted stormwater programs consistent with Regulation 72 for construction projects within their jurisdictions.
-Regulation 72 requirements are more stringent than MS4 Permit requirements in Regulation 61 Colorado Discharge Permit System Regulations.
+All municipalities with Municipal Separate Storm Sewer Systems (MS4s) permits from the Colorado Department of Public Health and Environment (CDPHE) in the watershed have adopted stormwater programs, consistent with Regulation 72, for construction projects within their jurisdictions.
+The requirements in Regulation 72, in some cases, go above and beyond the MS4 Permit requirements in Regulation 61 Colorado Discharge Permit System Regulations.

-In 2022, the MS4 permittees conducted 14,880 inspections of over 3,095 construction sites.
-In addition, the MS4 permittees required that construction site owners/operators install 69 new permanent control measures that are designed to reduce or eliminate pollutants in stormwater before it enters Cherry Creek or its tributaries.
+In 2020, the MS4 permittees conducted 13,418 inspections of 2,681 construction sites.
+In addition, the MS4 permittees required that construction site owners/operators install 81 new permanent control measures that are designed to reduce pollutants in stormwater before it enters Cherry Creek or its tributaries.

 Further information on each MS4’s program can be found in their annual reports in the links below.